 Generally, higher-end versions or premium vehicles offer a higher level of sound insulation.
 That translates not only in lower tire noise levels as well as on a feeling of overall solidity and quality, especially when traveling on degraded pavements and hitting potholes.
 A muted distant noise of the suspension working is the only thing you’re going to hear.

 If you drive an older model or an economy car, chances are that you’re dealing with a lot of noise coming from your tires and suspension going straight to your vehicle’s cabin, getting you and your passengers tired and annoyed.
 At highway speeds, road noise is one of the major concerns.
+Tire noise on highway can be very intrusive.

 In this article we are going to help you on how to reduce tire noise in car, achieving that upmarket feeling and riding comfort you desire.